 *

-* Replaces characters that are represented in decimal format, (ampersand)#nnnn;
+* Replaces characters that are represented in decimal format, (ampersand)#nnnn;, with the

 * corresponding characters